 Another Chicago institution, Roscoe Village’s Hungry Brain actually went out of business in 2014.
 But it soon made a comeback in 2016, offering the same improvised jazz shows that the bar had built its name on.
 It’s a quirky and intimate setting with a relaxed vibe and offers great value — many shows are free, the drinks are cheap, and you can bring your own food.

 Schubas has a back area with a stage for those who want an up-close performance, or a front bar if you just want to hang out and have a conversation | Courtesy of Schubas

 On the corner of Belmont and Southport in Lake View, the Schubas Tavern hosts bands from across the US and the world, but still provides an intimate bar setting.
-Don’t feel like paying the cover?
+Don’t feel like paying the cover fee?
 You can hang out in the front bar and soak up the music and atmosphere from a distance.

 Though it’s more a restaurant than a bar, live music seven nights a week and some of the city’s best barbecue make Smoke Daddy a must-visit on this list.
-Blues, jazz, alt-rock, folk, country, and bluegrass are just some of the genres you can expect to hear every night of the week and on Sunday afternoons.
+Blues, jazz, alt-rock, folk, country and bluegrass are just some of the genres you can expect to hear every night of the week and on Sunday afternoons.

-Pizza, craft beer, and live music?
-Under one roof?!
-If you think you can handle such a perfect combination, Wicker Park’s Piece Brewery and Pizzeria is the place, with regular live music to complement the thin crust pizza, and beers like the “Top Heavy Hefeweizen” and “Dysfunctionale.”
-Live band karaoke is also held every Saturday at 11pm.
-Expect a queue.
+Pizza, craft beer and live music?
+Under one roof?
+Wicker Park’s Piece Brewery and Pizzeria is the place with it all, offering regular live music to complement the thin-crust pizza and beers like the Top Heavy Hefeweizen and Dysfunctionale.
+Live band karaoke is also held every Saturday.
+Expect to wait in line.